Bad in an instructional way, serving as an exemplar of most everything wrong with American action blockbusters today.

-Fifth, when the repartee between Wahlberg and Washington thuds to the ground, we get warmed-over Tarantino.
-Bill Paxton’s turn as a CIA baddie suggests the eclectic but is really no more than a Roger Moore-era Bond villain.
+When the exchanges between Wahlberg and Washington thud to the ground, we get warmed-over Tarantino.
+Bill Paxton’s turn as a CIA baddie suggests the eclectic but he is really no more than a Roger Moore-era Bond villain.